hayfasfar/BstarToTW_CMSDAS2023_BackgroundEstimation/README.md

 git remote -v
 ```

-## What to do after reconnecting to the LPC:
+## What to do after reconnecting to LXPLUS:
 Go back to the directory where you installed 2DAlphabet and where the virtual environment resides:
 ```
-ssh -XY USERNAME@cmslpc-sl7.fnal.gov
+ssh -XY USERNAME@lxplus.cern.ch
-cd ~/nobackup/CMSDAS2023/CMSSW_10_6_14/src/
+cd ~/public/CMSDAS2023/CMSSW_10_6_14/src/
 cmsenv
 source twoD-env/bin/activate
 ```